purpleidea/mgmt/docs/language-guide.md

 allowed in situations when you want to explicitly specify a type, or when the compiler cannot deduce it, however, most of it can usually be inferred.

-For type inferrence to work, each node in the AST implements a `Unify` method which is able to return a list of invariants that must hold true.
+For type inference to work, each `Stmt` node in the AST implements a `TypeCheck` method which is able to return a list of invariants that must hold true.
 This starts at the top most AST node, and gets called through to it's children to assemble a giant list of invariants.
-The invariants can take different forms.
-They can specify that a particular expression must have a particular type, or they can specify that two expressions must have the same types.
-More complex invariants allow you to specify relationships between different types and expressions.
-Furthermore, invariants can allow you to specify that only one invariant out of a set must hold true.
+The invariants all have the same form.
+They specify that a particular expression corresponds to two particular types which may both contain unification variables.

+Each `Expr` node in the AST implements an `Infer` and `Check` method.
+The `Infer` method returns the type of that node along with a list of invariants as described above.
+Unification variables can of course be used throughout.
+The `Check` method always uses a generic check implementation and generally doesn't need to be implemented by the user.

 Once the list of invariants has been collected, they are run through an invariant solver.
 The solver can return either return successfully or with an error.
-If the solver returns successfully, it means that it has found a trivial mapping between every expression and it's corresponding type.
+If the solver returns successfully, it means that it has found a single mapping between every expression and it's corresponding type.
 At this point it is a simple task to run `SetType` on every expression so that the types are known.
-If the solver returns in error, it is usually due to one of two
+During this stage, each SetType method verifies that it's a compatible type that it can use.
+If either that method or if the solver returns in error, it is usually due to one of two possibilities:
-possibilities:

 1. Ambiguity